1-877-929-7245

 Day 6 - Explore Anchorage

-Explore Anchorage at your leisure or opt to add in an activity for your first free day in the city.
-If you'd like to explore more in and around Anchorage, consider adding in a day trip to Matanuska Glacier where you will begin with a scenic drive through Matanuska Susitna valley with plenty of opportunities for photos during the stops along the way before embarking on a guided glacier walk of a lifetime.
-Overnight Anchorage
+Explore Anchorage at your leisure or choose to add an activity for your first free day in the city.
+If you'd like to discover more in and around Anchorage, consider incorporating a day trip to Matanuska Glacier.
+Begin with a scenic drive through the Matanuska Susitna Valley, with plenty of opportunities for photos during stops along the way.
+Then, embark on a guided glacier walk of a lifetime.
+Alternatively, opt for a Glacier & Wildlife Tour Flightseeing excursion, where you can soar over the towering Knik Glacier and observe an abundance of wildlife, including moose, grizzly bears, foxes, and more.

 Day 7 - Anchorage at Leisure

 There is no shortage of ways to enjoy your a free day in Anchorage.
 The city is incredibly walkable, offering you easy access to public art installations, wonderful restaurants and beautiful parks - even in the winter.
 The Anchorage Museum and the Alaska Native Heritage Center are great places to explore the region's culture, whereas the Alaska Wildlife Conservation Center is the ideal spot to learn more about the state's animals.
 Downtown is brimming with art galleries and cute boutique shops in which to find a variety of souvenirs and artwork.
-Perhaps set out on a whale watching tour or venture into one of the nearby national parks for a day to remember.
-Overnight Anchorage.
+Perhaps venture into one of the nearby national parks for a day to remember.

 Day 8 - Tour Conclusion